Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase2.md

 }
 ```

-Notice how we now utilize the `SetIntensity` fucntion of `MyLightRandomizerTag` components of the tagged objects, instead of directly setting the intensity of the `Light` components.
+Notice how we now utilize the `SetIntensity` function of `MyLightRandomizerTag` components of the tagged objects, instead of directly setting the intensity of the `Light` components.

 * **:green_circle: Action**: Run your simulation, then pause it.
 Go to the _**Scene**_ view and inspect the color and intensity of each of the lights.
 Try turning each on and off to see how they affect the current frame.